 IT services are forecasted in a similar manner to external and internal services in that we base estimates on existing contracted values and end dates, or extensions where we know services will be required beyond the contract end date.
 There is a variable element to this, which is based on headcount.

 Accommodation

 Accommodation forecast costs are based on annual contract values and contract terms.
-DCC assumes a continuation of existing accommodation costs until the end of the Licence in 2025.
 All accommodation costs are recognised in the Corporate Management cost centre.